awsdocs/amazon-workmail-administration-guide/doc_source/lambda-content.md

 arn:aws:workmailmessageflow:us-east-1:111122223333:message/m-n1pq2345678r901st2u3vx45x6789yza/incoming/d1234567-8e90-1f23-456g-hjk7lmnop8q9
 ```

 You can use these ARNs as resources in the `Resource` section of your IAM user policies in order to manage access to Amazon WorkMail messages in transit\.
-For more information about granting IAM users permissions for Amazon WorkMail, see [Create AWS Identity and Access Management Users and Groups](prereqs.md#iam_users_groups)\.
+For more information about granting IAM users permissions for Amazon WorkMail, see [Create AWS Identity and Access Management users and groups](prereqs.md#iam_users_groups)\.

-## Example IAM Policies for Amazon WorkMail Message Flow Access<a name="lambda-content-policies"></a>
+## Example IAM policies for Amazon WorkMail message flow access<a name="lambda-content-policies"></a>

 The following example policy grants an IAM entity full read access to all inbound and outbound messages for every Amazon WorkMail organization in your AWS account\.